Aseer-Ahmad/ML-Azure-Capstone/README.md

 ## AutoML vs Hyperdrive

 - **AutoML** provides a broad, automated search across different model types and preprocessing pipelines.
 It's excellent for quickly establishing a strong baseline model with minimal configuration.
 The best model it produced was a `VotingEnsemble`.

 - **HyperDrive** offers a targeted approach to optimize a specific, pre-selected model (`GradientBoostingRegressor` in this case).
 It gives the user more control over the search space and algorithm.

-For this particular problem, the model produced by the HyperDrive run was selected for deployment due to its performance and interpretability.
+For this particular problem, the model produced by the `AutoML` run was selected for deployment.

 ## Deployment